crystalphp/framework/README.md

-# framework
+# crystal framework

-crystal framework kernel composer package
+this is crystal php framework

 more information: http://crystalphp.com

+# create new project

+using composer:

+`$ composer create-project crystalphp/project projectname`